-Via direct debit Payments by telephone by contacting 0151 709 6878 (during office hours 9.00am - 5.00pm Monday - Friday) Using 'Payzone' and 'Pay Point' facilities available via a number of retail outlets 3.7.2 Tenants and leaseholders have statutory rights to: Seek a summary of the service charge account from the landlord (section 21 of the Landlord and Tenant Act 1985) Inspect accounts, receipts and other documents relating to the service charge summary and take copies of these (section 22 of landlord and Tenant Act 1985) 3.8 Consequences of Non-Payment 3.8.1 If tenants fail to pay service charges when given reasonable requests to do so in accordance with the regulations it will be classed as a breach of tenancy agreement and PCHA may take tenancy enforcement action in accordance with its 'Rent Payment and Arrears Recovery Policy'.
-3.8.2 Similarly, if leaseholders fail to pay service charges it could ultimately lead to PCHA applying for forfeiture of the lease in accordance with the 'PCHA Residential Leaseholders Policy' or for shared owners, in accordance with the PCHA Rent Payments and Arrears Recovery Policy.
-3.9 Appeals 3.9.1 In setting service charges, PCHA will comply with the provisions of sections 18-30 of the Landlord and Tenant Act 1985.
-This means that costs will be: Reasonably incurred and Relates to services or works which are of a reasonable standard 3.9.2 Tenants and leaseholders have a right to appeal to the First Tier Tribunal (FFT) if they are not satisfied with the demand for payment from PCHA.
-The FTT can determine: If costs were / are reasonable If works were / proposed are of reasonable standard If any such a social proposed is a social proposed in the standard.
-If any such a social proposed are of reasonable standard.
-If amount payable before costs incurred is reasonable If costs are payable 3.9.3 PCHA also have the right to apply to the FTT before works or proposed works commence for the same determinations outlined above.
+3.8 Payment of Service Charges 3.8.1 PCHA will provide a number of convenient methods for tenants and leaseholders to pay service charges including: • Online via the PCHA website, secure 'WorldPay' facility • At any Post Office Branch using the PCHA payment card Via direct debit • Payments by telephone by contacting 0151 709 6878 (during normal weekday working hours 9.00am - 5.00pm) Using 'Payzone' and 'Pay Point' facilities available via a number of retail outlets 3.8.2 Tenants and leaseholders have statutory rights to: • Seek a summary of the service charge account from the landlord (section 21 of the Landlord and Tenant Act 1985) Inspect accounts, receipts and other documents relating to the service charge summary and take copies of these (section 22 of landlord and Tenant Act 1985) 3.9 Consequences of Non-Payment 3.9.1 If tenants fail to pay service charges when given reasonable requests to do so in accordance with the regulations it will be classed as a breach of tenancy agreement and PCHA may take tenancy enforcement action in accordance with its 'Rent Payment and Arrears Recovery Policy'.
+3.9.2 Similarly, if leaseholders fail to pay service charges it could ultimately lead to PCHA applying for forfeiture of the lease in accordance with the 'PCHA Residential Leaseholders Policy' or for shared owners, in accordance with the PCHA Rent Payments and Arrears Recovery Policy.
+3.10 Appeals In setting service charges, PCHA will comply with the provisions of sections 18-30 of the 3.10.1 Landlord and Tenant Act 1985.
+This means that costs will be: Reasonably incurred and Relates to services or works which are of a reasonable standard 3.10.2 Tenants and leaseholders have a right to appeal to the First Tier Tribunal (FFT) if they are not satisfied with the demand for payment from PCHA.
+The FTT can determine: • If costs were / are reasonable • If works were / proposed are of reasonable standard If amount payable before costs incurred is reasonable If costs are payable 3.10.3 PCHA also have the right to apply to the FTT before works or proposed works commence for the same determinations outlined above.
 The right exists on either party's behalf except where the leaseholder has previously admitted liability, the matter is subject to ongoing arbitration or a court order has been granted.
-4 Implementation 11 The Director of Operations will have overall responsibility for performance in the